danielleferraro/lord-of-fungal-rot/content/authors/admin/_index.md

 - Visitors
 ---

 Thomas Lankiewicz is a sexy mofo.
+He works for the [O'Malley Lab] (http://www.omalleylab.com/) and canoodles with [JBEI] (http://www.jbei.org).
 He is interested in engineering metabolisms of non-model microbes and microbial communities, anaerobic digestion of cellulosic biomass.
 He does lots of cool work and is a very hot babe.